 Actions and Updates:

-Applications use API keys, OAuth tokens, or other such tools to authenticate themselves and get permission to work with the platform.
+Applications use API keys, OAuth tokens, or other methods to authenticate and gain permission to work with the platform.

-APIs provide predefined endpoints (URLs) that apps use to send requests for specific data.
-For example, an endpoint can return all product details or the user's recent order history.
+APIs provide predefined endpoints (URLs) for apps to send requests for specific data, such as product details or order histories.

-After the platform processes the request, it returns the requested data in JSON or XML format.
+After the platform processes a request, it sends the data back in formats like JSON or XML.

-For example, when shipping software is integrated with a shopping platform API, it can automatically fetch order details, create shipping labels, and update tracking automatically.
+For instance, when shipping software integrates with a shopping platform API, it can automatically fetch order details, create shipping labels, and update tracking information in real time.

 Popular Shopping APIs to Know

-If you are a software vendor and you want to super charge your eCommerce solution, it's about time you integrate with popular shopping APIs.
-Below is an overview of some widely used shopping APIs:
+If you're a software vendor aiming to enhance your eCommerce solution, it’s time to integrate with popular shopping cart REST APIs.
+Here’s an overview of some widely used shopping APIs:

 Shopify API: